-in writing.

-Limited Exception to Non-Reproduction

-Acknowledgments
+Acknowledgments III Preface V

 Introduction to English Language Arts 8 to 12

-English Language Arts Grades 8 to 12: At a Glance
+English Language Arts Grades 8 to 12: At a Glance Rationale

-Rationale

-Requirements and Graduation Credits
+Requirements and Graduation Credits 4

-Graduation Program Examinations
+Graduation Program Examinations 4

-Curriculum Organizers
+Curriculum Organizers 4

-Key Concepts: Overview of English Language Arts K to 12
+Key Concepts: Overview of English Language Arts K to 12 5

-Learning Resources
+Learning Resources 10

 Suggested Timeframe 10

-Considerations for Program Delivery
+CONSIDERATIONS FOR PROGRAM DELIVERY

-Alternative Delivery Policy
+Alternative Delivery Policy .
+13

-Addressing Local Needs
+Alternative Delivery Policy Addressing Local Needs .
+13

-Involving Parents and Guardians
+Involving Parents and Guardians Confidentiality .
+13

-Confidentiality
+Confidentiality .
+14

-Inclusion, Equity, and Accessibility for All Learners
+Inclusion, Equity, and Accessibility for All Learners .
+14

-Working with the School and Community
+Working with the School and Community .
+15

 Working with the Aboriginal Community

 Information and Communications Technology

+Copyright and Responsibility .
+15

-Language Learning: A Shared Responsibility
+Language Learning: A Shared Responsibility .
+16

 Expanded Definition of Text

-Expanded Range of Texts
+Expanded Range of Texts .
+17

-Grade-Appropriate Texts
+Grade-Appropriate Texts .
+17

-Integration of the Language Arts
+Integration of the Language Arts .
+17

-Highlights of the 2007 English Language Arts 8 to 12 Curriculum
+Highlights of the 2007 English Language Arts 8 to 12 Curriculum .
+18

 References

 Prescribed Learning Outcomes

 Understanding the Prescribed Learning Outcomes 43

 Domains of Learning 43

 Prescribed Learning Outcomes by Grade 47

-KEY ELEMENTS

-Using the Key Elements Section 81
+Key Elements

-Grade 10 Overview 82

-Pedagogical Understandings for English Language Arts: Gradual Release of Responsibility

-Pedagogical Understandings for English Language Arts: Metacognition

-Pedagogical Understandings for English Language Arts: Oral Language

-Pedagogical Understandings for English Language Arts: Reading and Viewing

-Pedagogical Understandings for English Language Arts: Writing and Representing 93

-TABLE OF CONTENTS
+Using the Key Elements Section 73 Grade 11 Overview Pedagogical Understandings for English Language Arts: Gradual Release of Responsibility 75 Pedagogical Understandings for English Language Arts: Metacognition 77 Pedagogical Understandings for English Language Arts: Oral Language 78 Pedagogical Understandings for English Language Arts: Reading and Viewing 81 Pedagogical Understandings for English Language Arts: Writing and Representing 85 any people contributed their expertise to this document.
+The Project Manager was Gail Hughes-Adams of the Ministry of Education, working with other ministry personnel and our partners in education.
+We would like to thank all who participated in this process.

-Understanding the Achievement Indicators 99
+Understanding the Achievement Indicators 91

 Classroom Assessment and Evaluation

-Grade 10 Prescribed Learning Outcomes and Suggested Achievement Indicators
+Grade 11 Prescribed Learning Outcomes and Suggested Achievement Indicators

 GLOSSARY

-Glossary of Terms 133
+Glossary of Terms1 125